 Clinical trials can offer many advantages to people.
 Talk with your doctor or their research nurse and learn as much as you can.
 Make sure you understand what treatment is being studied and how it differs from the standard treatments available for your condition.
 Ask about the benefits and possible side effects associated with the treatment that is being studied.
 This information will help you make an informed decision about whether a specific clinical trial is right for you.

 - Ask your Deaconess doctor.
 They are most familiar with your current medical condition and the treatment options available.

-- View the list of currently enrolling and upcoming studies (link to page) conducted at Deaconess
+- View the list of currently enrolling and upcoming studies conducted at Deaconess

 - Receive alerts of new treatment options in development and available through clinical trials when you sign up for our Clinical Trial Notifications